setrar/MALIS/projects/proj3/README.md

 ## Deliverables:

-Upload a zip file named <group-name>.zip containing the report, the perceptron.py, the experiment.ipynb file and any instructions required to run it.
-If you scanned the derivations, an additional pdf with them.
+Upload a zip file named `<group-name>.zip` containing the report, the `ridge.py` file, any notebooks you produced and any instructions required to run it.

 # Evaluation: